A formal portrait of Colonel Wikoff in

 combat action.

-All returning Soldiers were quarantined for several months at
+All returning Soldiers were quarantined for at least a month at

 preventing the spread of such diseases to the US civilian